 There are a number of ways one can apply for credit.
 You can apply for credit through your bank.
 You can apply for a credit card by using a credit card eligibility checker online.
 If you are looking for a loan online, you can find a loan eligibility checker.
 Some people don’t even have to apply as a lender may send a pre-approved credit card offer or a pre-approved loan offer through the mail.

 If you already have credit, a lender may decide to offer your an increased credit limit or a top up loan.
 In these instances where it looks like you are pre-approved, it will still be necessary for a lender to confirm your eligibility for credit.

-It’s important to understand how applying for credit affects your credit report and how accepting a credit agreement affects your credit report.
+It’s important to understand how applying for credit affects your credit score and how accepting a credit agreement affects your credit report.

 Not all credit is suitable for everyone.
 When a regulated lender makes a decision to offer credit, they consider a number of factors that give them a good idea on the creditworthiness of the applicant, as well as their ability to afford the loan.
 In practice, this means lenders are looking for signs that you will be able to afford the loan and also that you are the type of person to repay the loan.